 A bankruptcy or foreclosure definitely adds risk to your loan file.
 But neither has to be ruinous.

-[Offer: If you’re thinking about buying a home, are worried about errors on your credit reports, and you don’t want to go it alone, you can hire companies – like our partner Lexington Law – to manage the credit repair process for you.
+[Offer: If you’re thinking about buying a home, are worried about errors on your credit reports, and you don’t want to go it alone, you can hire companies – like Lexington Law – to manage the credit repair process for you.
 Learn more about them here or call them at (844) 346-3296 for a free consultation.]

 More on Mortgages and Homebuying: